pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 Google gives out one Linux Terminal Shell Window per Browser.
 And they keep it current, like giving you 2023 Python 3.12 in 2025

+Notes =>

+1

 Google does often make it weirdly difficult to close your Browser Tab.
 They keep insisting you have a problem, of the "Leave site?"
 "Changes you made may not be saved" kind.
 But they lie.
 It's not an actual problem.
 If you ignore it, life rocks on, just fine, no worries

+2

+Every so often Google pops up and yammers at you
+> Authorize Cloud Shell<br>
+> Cloud Shell needs permission to use your credentials to make Google API calls<br>
+> Click Authorize to grant permission to this and future calls<br>
+> &lt;Reject&gt; &lt;Authorize&gt;<br>

+I have no idea what this means, nor do I know when and why it comes at you.
+I shrug, I click through, I move on, for I do remember the Infinite Scroll of Apple iTunes' Terms and Conditions.
+I do hope such casual ignorant choices never do come to hurt you or me

+3

 Many gCloud Shell people soon learn the Keyboard Shortcuts for splitting one Terminal Window into Panes